-The Extermination of Alberta’s Education
+The Eradication of Alberta’s Education System

 The one thing the UCP has made crystal clear is that it hates academics.
-After massive cuts to both education and post-secondary education, boards and institutions across the province scrambled to find savings.
+After massive cuts to education and post-secondary education, boards and institutions across the province scrambled to find savings.
 To support my statement, I present to you this list:

 Alberta’s Post-Secondary Institutions

 - Campus Alberta grant reduction of 18%

 - UofC – 150 jobs + 25 jobs eliminated

 - UofL – 42 with more on the way